Deodato/paas-stability/src/test/scala/com/stratio/tests/crossdata/README.md

 Manual configuration should be performed before running simulation:

-- Get users, passwords and queries to execute in the simulation[crossdatafeeder.csv](https://github.com/Stratio/paas-stability/blob/branch/src/test/resources/data/crossdata/crossdatafeeder.csv).
+- Get users, passwords and queries to execute in the simulation [crossdatafeeder.csv](https://github.com/Stratio/paas-stability/blob/branch/src/test/resources/data/crossdata/crossdatafeeder.csv).

 This file will be used as the feeder for the rest of the scripts to run the performance tests.